 - Long-term off-take agreements: Airlines are willing to consider entering into long-term off-take agreements, defined as agreements of three years or more.
 Throughout the term of the agreement, there may be flexibility with respect to some of the key conditions (e.g., price, volume, products).
 Generally, airlines are unable to consider agreements exceeding 10 years.
 (Note: Most term contracts for conventional jet fuel range from 12 to 24 months.) - Flexibility in product delivery: While airlines are primarily interested in alternative fuels for use on aircraft, they also acknowledge that a) most processes for alternative jet fuel production also generate alternative fuels for surface use, and b) the economics of many processes may favor production of alternative fuels for surface use.
-Therefore, airlines are open to considering the entire production slate of alternative fuels for surface use as part of an off-take agreement.
-This may include airlines purchasing alternative fuels for surface use to meet their own demands (i.e., for use in ground support equipment).
-In addition, airlines may be responsive to producer proposals to change the production slate depending on market conditions for both aviation and surface alternative fuels.
+Therefore, airlines are open to considering the entire production slate of alternative fuel facilities as part of an off-take agreement.
+This may include airlines purchasing alternative fuels for surface use to meet their own demands (e.g., for use in ground support equipment).
+In addition, airlines may be responsive to producer proposals to change the production slate depending on market conditions for both aviation and surface alternative fuels. - Cooperative purchases: As mentioned above, airlines are open to considering joint purchases as a group, including cooperative purchase agreements with the military. - Equity investments: Airlines are open to considering becoming upstream investors in alternative fuel projects, especially in circumstances when their participation can help a producer reach meaningful milestones and accelerate commercialization. - Policy advocacy: Airlines generally are willing to support policy advocacy that could help level the playing field for alternative fuels with respect to conventional fuel without raising the cost of conventional fuel or other financially negative consequences.